 Molde is great for hiking, stop at the tourist office for maps.

 There are taxis available at the port exit, but very expensive.

-Enjoy one of the comfortable buses from Eide Auto AS and the fantastic scenery to and around the famous Atlantic Road.
+Enjoy one of the comfortable buses from Molde bus Terminal to and around the famous Atlantic Road.
 This masterpiece of engineering which takes you over twelve lower bridges and many small islands to the open sea.

 The best shopping can be found in the town center, some 300 meters from the pier.
 You'll find merchants offering local handicrafts, pewter, and typical enamel items.

 The Norwegian currency is the Norwegian crown (norske krone), abbreviated kr.
 A 1/100th krone is called øre.
 1.00 EUR = about 8 NOK

 ATMs in Norway are called Minibank.

 Nearly all stores accept major credit cards such as Mastercard and Visa (Bring your passport/driver's license, as you are required to identify yourself when using a credit card).

 Norwegian is the official language of Norway.
 The language is very close and mutually intelligible with the two other Scandinavian languages, English widely spoken.